 This class has a strong emphasis on the practical applications of winery operations.
 Students will be involved in the on-going maintenance of wines produced from the annual LPC Campus Hill Vineyard harvest, putting into action winery operations for the spring season including winery equipment operation and safety, the handling and storage of new wines, barrel and tank monitoring, sensory and laboratory analysis, the planning, managing and implementation of bottling including blending trials, fining and filtering, label design and compliance, winery sanitation and record keeping.
 2 hours lecture, 3 hours laboratory Students under the age of 21 must have a declared major in either viticulture and/or enology to participate in any tasting activities as stated in California State Assembly Bill 1989.
-Prerequisite: VWT 20 (complete with grade of "C" or higher).
-Transfer: CSU, UC.
-Degree Applicable, Credit Grading Option: OP
+Strongly Recommended: VWT 20 (completed with a grade of "C" or higher).
+2 hours lecture, 3 hours laboratory.
+Transfer: CSU